CSCfi/csc-user-guide/docs/computing/running/array-jobs.md

 #SBATCH --account=<project>
 #SBATCH --partition small
 #SBATCH --time 02:00:00
-#SBATCH --ntask 1
+#SBATCH --ntasks 1
 #SBATCH --mem-per-cpu=4000
 #SBATCH --array=1-50

 # run the analysis command
 my_prog data_${SLURM_ARRAY_TASK_ID}.inp data_${SLURM_ARRAY_TASK_ID}.out
 ```
 In the batch job script, the line `#SBATCH --array=1-50` defines that 50 subjobs will be submitted.
 The other #SBATCH lines refer to individual subjobs.
-In this case, one subjob uses at most one processor (`--ntask 1`), 4 GB of memory (`--mem-per-cpu=4000`), and can last up to two hours (`--time 02:00:00`).
+In this case, one subjob uses at most one processor (`--ntasks 1`), 4 GB of memory (`--mem-per-cpu=4000`), and can last up to two hours (`--time 02:00:00`).
 However, the total wall clock time needed to process all 50 tasks is not limited.

 In the job execution commands, the script utilizes the __$SLURM_ARRAY_TASK_ID__ variable in the definition of the input and output files so that the first subjob will run the command
 ```